Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Additional Graphs

+Next Figures show additional comparisons of the original and extended Aitken method fits to Stokes spectra at other sightlines in images of the W3 IRS5 as discussed in main text.
 Figure \ref{W3-AE+EAS-SPR} shows plots comparing the original and extended Aitken method fits to Stokes spectra of W3 IRS5 at the scattering polarization peak sightline with offset (+0\farcs35, 0\farcs0) to the right of the origin, marked with a cross inside diamond symbol on the images in Figure \ref{W3-pvecsPA-EAO+EAS}.
 This sightline is offset -0\farcs3 NE from the secondary mid-IR source in W3 IRS5 (marked by a circled cross).
 As before, the average Stokes $q$ and $u$ spectra observed in 0\farcs24$\times$0\farcs24 box apertures are plotted as diamonds with error bars in top rows.
 The plots on side left side present the original Aitken method fits to Stokes spectra (two components), and the plots on the right side present the extended Aitken method fits, using three components.
 The resulting absorptive components are plotted as long-dashed red curves, the emissive components are plotted as dot-dashed blue curves, and the scattering component is plotted as short-dashed violet curves (right column of plots only).
-Again, the original Aitken method with just two components cannot fit the Stokes spectra, and so the inferred absorptive polarization is overestimated.
+The solid black curves are the sum of components, with gray shading showing the 1-sigma range of uncertainties of the fits.
+Again, the original Aitken method with just two components has some difficulty fitting the Stokes spectra at shorter wavelengths.
 The bottom row of plots show the polarization (\%) and PA computed from the Stokes spectra.
 Clearly the extended Aitken method is able to fit the Stokes spectra exactly with three components, resulting in a more reasonable amount of absorptive polarization.